mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 In terms of spatial specificity, overlaying contour edges of the anatomical reference (mean ME spin-warp image, subject S2) (Fig. 4A,E) onto the mean spiral-out image suggests a geometrically very faithful depiction of the anatomical interfaces (Fig. 4B,F).
-Boundaries of the ventricles and cortex to white matter are congruent in general, also for the visual areas considered in later analyses, and are not blurry.
+Boundaries of the ventricles and gray to white matter are congruent in general, also for the visual cortex relevant to the later fMRI analyses.
 Some regions of the spiral-out images suffer from ringing (yellow arrow) or signal dropout (white arrow), most likely due to through-plane dephasing and incomplete in-plane B0 correction.

 Incorporating the mean images of the spiral in/out sequence into the comparison confirms the nature of these artifacts (Fig. 4C,D,G,H).
 The in-part images (Fig.
 4C) are void of these artifacts and match the anatomical reference almost completely in terms of edge contours (Fig. 4G).
-Only CSF/skull interfaces are slightly compromised by a more global ringing, presumably from residual fat or high-intensity signal right after slice excitation.
+Only CSF/skull interfaces, for example, in frontal regions, are slightly compromised by a more global ringing, presumably from residual fat or high-intensity signal right after slice excitation, and the reversed T2\* weighting in k-space for spiral-ins, amplifying high spatial frequencies of the image.
 The out-part of the spiral-in/out (Fig. 4D,H) constitutes a compromise between spiral-in and high-resolution spiral-out in terms of artifact-level.
 Its shorter readout of only 20 instead of 60 ms alleviates through-plane dephasing or incomplete B0 correction through inaccurate mapping.

+We further quantified the spatial specificity of the high-resolution spiral-out images using contour distance mapping (Fig. 5).
+This measure is visualized as colored anatomical image contour on top of the mean spiral image (Fig. 5A, depicting subject S3) and shows in general good congruence of functional and structural data (0 to 1.5 voxel contour distance in most voxels).
+Larger deviations occurred at tissue boundaries with large susceptibility gradients, e.g., close to the frontal sinus (Fig. 5A, left inset, white arrows), as well as areas with pronounced T2\* contrast differences between the functional and structural scan, such as subcortical gray matter (Fig. 5A, right inset, yellow arrows).

+Overall, in most slices and subjects, the mean distance between corresponding contours of the structural and functional image varied between 0.5 and 1.5 voxels, with generally better congruence for more superior slices (Fig. 5B).
+Prominent outliers (subject 5,6, inferior slices) arose in areas with signal dropout for the spiral-out image, which was more susceptible to through-plane dephasing than the structural ME scan due to the difference in echo time (TE 2o ms vs 5-10 ms).

+Averaged over the whole volume and all subjects, the mean gray matter contour distance amounted to $$1.04 \pm 0.26$$ voxels ($$0.83\  \pm 0.21$$ mm), varying between 0.7 (S3) and 1.4 voxels (S5), i.e., 0.6-1.1 mm between subjects.
+Summarizing the distribution of contour distances over voxels (Fig. 5C), $$41
+\pm 7\ \%$$ of gray matter contours in all subjects were strictly overlapping (min (S6): 35 %, max (S3): 52 %), and $$76 \pm 7\ \%$$ were at most 1 voxel
+apart (min (S6): 67 %, max (S3): 85 %), with only $$11 \pm 5\ \%$$ of contour
+voxels exceeding a distance of 2 voxels (1.6 mm).

 Functional Sensitivity and Specificity
 --------------------------------------